 Goldens are one of the most popular dog breeds out there, they make great family dogs, they are easy to train, smart, loyal, and beautiful.

-They Are High Energy
+1. They Are High Energy

 They enjoy being outdoors going for walks/jogs, and they love to swim.
 Once you introduce a Golden to water you will never get them out.
 They are always up for a game of fetch and love to chase anything, including squirrels.

 A Golden Retriever will not exercise without you, even if you have a big yard and let them out by themselves they will stand by the door waiting for you to go with them.

 If you are considering a Golden Retriever, then you need to set aside 2-3 hours a day of exercise for them, so they do not get bored and become destructive.

-You Will Never Be Alone
+2. You Will Never Be Alone

-Golden Retrievers love human companionship, and will follow you everywhere.
+Golden Retrievers love human companionship and will follow you everywhere.
 If you enjoy your alone time, this is not the breed for you, but if you love to have a furry best friend always by your side then you should consider a Golden.

-Goldens love to spend time with their humans, and are always eager to do anything with you.
+Goldens love to spend time with their humans and are always eager to do anything with you.
 You can expect to share the couch with them, and they’ll have no issue in snuggling up to you in bed.
 Wherever you go, they will follow, even to the bathroom.

 They are very intuitive to your feelings and can sense when you are sick, or unhappy, and will do everything they can to comfort you.

-Your House Will Never Be Clean
+3. Your House Will Never Be Clean

-As a Golden owner you will own quite a few lint brushes, and a really good vacuum, you might even find yourself wearing the same color clothes as your dog to disguise the dog hair.
+As a Golden owner, you will own quite a few lint brushes and a really good vacuum.
+You might even find yourself wearing the same colour clothes as your dog to disguise the dog hair.

 If you are a neat freak, this may not be the dog for you.
-Goldens love to roll in mud and don’t care if you just cleaned the floor, they don’t see a problem with walking all over your freshly mopped floors and shaking themselves all over the furniture.
+Goldens love to roll in mud and don’t care if you just cleaned the floor.
+They don’t see a problem with walking all over your freshly mopped floors and shaking themselves all over the furniture.
 They even do it with a smile on their face.

 When I walk my dog Ellie in the rain, she always comes inside and jumps on the couch and slides back and forth on it to dry off.
-This is after I have toweled dried her off outside.
+This is after I have towelled dried her off outside.

 Did you just do the laundry?
 Well then expect them to grab those nice clean socks of yours and run around the house with them.
-They don’t care, to them it is a game of fun.
+They don’t care, to them, it is a game of fun.

-Your Yard Will Have A Collection Of Sticks
+4. Your Yard Will Have A Collection Of Sticks

 Goldens love to carry things in their mouth, and soon your front and backyard will have a collection of sticks and whatever else your dog decides to bring back from their daily walk.

 My Ellie has brought back so many sticks, and big rocks as well that I have had to get rid of quite a few of them.
 Now we just have 3 or 4 sticks in the backyard and front yard for her to chew on.

-You Will Meet New People
+5. You Will Meet New People

 They need and crave human companionship, this is not the type of dog that you can leave home alone for long periods of time.
 If left alone too long, they will get bored and destructive, and become depressed.

-A Golden Retriever will have no problem with walking up to a stranger to say hi, and get petted, they will make it seem like they never get any attention at home.
+A Golden Retriever will have no problem with walking up to a stranger to say hi and get petted.
+They will make it seem like they never get any attention at home.
 They are definitely not shy.

 Personally, I have met and gotten to know so many people because of my dog Ellie.

-It Will Never Be Boring
+6. It Will Never Be Boring

 You may find yourself chasing them around the house for those clean socks they stole out of the laundry, or stopping them from eating food off of your plate, or trying to stop them from digging in the backyard.
 No matter what, they will always find a way to make you laugh.

-My Ellie tries to outsmart us, and often times she does.
+My Ellie tries to outsmart us, and oftentimes she does.
 For instance when we go walking she knows that she gets a treat every time she pees, (something that we did since she was a puppy) and she has tried to do a fake pee in order to get a treat.

-They Eat Everything
+7. They Eat Everything

 So many times my dog has eaten something questionable, and no matter what you do it happens so fast.
 I can yell “leave it” and it’s already too late, she has gulped it down.

 It is hard not to give in to their sad puppy dog eyes, but keeping them at an ideal weight will keep them healthier and they will live longer.

-They Need Regular Grooming
+8. They Need Regular Grooming

 In order to keep a Golden looking their best, they need to be groomed regularly.
 Brushing should be done on a daily basis to prevent any mats and tangles, and to keep the coat looking clean and healthy.

 Goldens have floppy ears which can be prone to ear infections, so ears should be cleaned regularly, and nails trimmed as well.
 It is never recommended to shave a Golden, but their coat can be trimmed to keep them looking neat.

 The grooming requirements of a Golden Retriever may be more demanding than that of other dogs, but it is not difficult and can easily be done by the owner at home.

-You Will Fall In Love
+9. You Will Fall In Love

 Most owners love this breed so much that they own more than one.
 What’s not to love, they are basically big teddy bears.
 They are loving and loyal to their family, and everyone they meet.

 You will find that your phone will have more pictures of your dog than anything else, and you will constantly be telling stories of your dog to other people.
 You will be a very proud owner.

-Their Lifespan Is Not Long Enough
+10. Their Lifespan Is Not Long Enough

-If you have ever owned a dog than you can agree that the time spent with them is just never enough!
-They quickly steal your heart, and become part of your family.
+If you have ever owned a dog then you can agree that the time spent with them is just never enough!
+They quickly steal your heart and become part of your family.

 Genetics play a big role in their lifespan, as well as how you take care of them.
-Goldens are prone to certain health issues such as, cancer, hip and elbow dysplasia, cataracts, heart disease, thyroid issues, as well as skin conditions and allergies.
+Goldens are prone to certain health issues such as cancer, hip and elbow dysplasia, cataracts, heart disease, thyroid issues, as well as skin conditions and allergies.

-Keeping your Golden at a healthy weight, feeding a high quality diet, giving plenty of exercise and mental stimulation, and regular vet check-ups will all help to ensure a healthy life.
+Keeping your Golden at a healthy weight, feeding a high-quality diet, giving plenty of exercise and mental stimulation, and regular vet check-ups will all help to ensure a healthy life.

 Final Thoughts On Living With A Golden Retriever

-I have been the proud owner of one for over 3 years now, and I can honestly say it is absolutely wonderful!
+I have been the proud owner of one for over 4 years now, and I can honestly say it is absolutely wonderful!
 Ellie has quickly stolen our hearts and has given us so much joy and happiness.